 In most programs, opportunities are provided in each degree program to tailor the curriculum to meet specific, individual career objectives.
 Classes are scheduled to accommodate both full-time and part-time study.
 Many of the masters-level courses are nonsequential, allowing study to begin in any term.
 Electives needed to complete the requirements of any masters degree are selected from among the 500/600 numbered courses (except BA 503 and the AED course series) listed in this catalog with approval of the degree program coordinator.

-Graduate internships are temporary professional or industrial work opportunities available to graduate students.
-There are two types of internships: residential and nonresidential.
+Graduate internships are temporary professional work opportunities in industry available to graduate students.
+There are two types of internships: resident and nonresident.
 Resident internships are professional work activities supported by a partnership between industry and the University and conducted on campus under the supervision of a faculty/staff sponsor in conjunction with the employer.
 Nonresident internships are professional work activities conducted off-campus at the supporting organization’s facility.
 Full-time employees of the offering organization are not eligible for an internship appointment and cannot receive academic credit for their professional position.

 Masters students who have full graduate status, are degree seeking, in good standing with a minimum of six graduate credit hours completed, and who have earned a cumulative GPA of 3.00 on a 4.00 basis are eligible to apply for graduate internships.
 Students must demonstrate adequate communication and technical skills.